Profiles store the customizations you’ve applied to your desktop.

 Main menu > Settings > Settings Panel > Settings > Profiles

 Click Add at this dialog box, and enter the name of your choice.

 Note, however, that you will still be using the Bodhi Linux profile, NOT your newly-added one, and any further customizations that you make will be stored in Bodhi Linux.
 If you want to use that instead of your newly-added profile, you must highlight it at this dialog box and click Apply.
 It will then be the active profile, storing any subsequent customizations.

-Here’s an example of the use of profiles.
-If you are thinking of experimenting with your current theme by applying a variety of fonts and colors to the various elements of the desktop, it might be worth saving your profile first.
-To return to the previous settings for fonts and colors (perhaps because you’ve decided to use a different theme which doesn’t work with your new choice of colors), simply apply your previously-saved profile.
+Here’s an example of the use of profiles: Possibly you are thinking of experimenting with your current theme by applying a variety of fonts and colors to the various elements of the desktop.
+It may be worth saving your profile first to return to the previous settings for fonts and colors.
+In case you’ve decided to use a different theme which doesn’t work with your new choice of colors, simply apply your previously-saved profile.

-Each profile has its own folder in the hidden folder .e/e/config in your home directory.
-(To see hidden folders, press Ctrl+H in your file manager.)
-If you wish to apply a profile to another computer running Bodhi 3, simply copy its folder to the same location on the other computer, then open the Profile Selector dialog box on that system and apply it.
+Each profile has its own folder in the hidden folder .e/e/config in your home directory (to see hidden folders, press <Ctrl>+<H> in your file manager).
+If you wish to apply a profile to another computer running Bodhi Linux, simply copy its folder to the same location on the other computer, then open the Profile Selector dialog box on that system, then apply it.